 - It is your sole responsibility to comply with any policies your employer may have that would affect your eligibility to participate in this bounty program.

-Response Team: A team of individuals who are responsible for addressing security issues discovered in a product or service.
-Depending on the circumstances, this might be a formal response team from an organization, a group of volunteers on an open source project, or an independent panel of volunteers (such as the Internet Bug Bounty).
+Security Team: A team of individuals who are responsible for addressing security issues found in a product or service.
+Depending on the circumstances, this might be a formal security team from an organization, a group of volunteers on an open source project, or an independent panel of volunteers (such as the Internet Bug Bounty).

-Bug Report: A Researcher's description of a potential security vulnerability in a particular product or service.
-On HackerOne, Bug Reports always start out as non-public submissions to the appropriate Response Team.
+Report: A Finder's description of a potential security vulnerability in a particular product or service.
+On HackerOne, Reports always start out as non-public submissions to the appropriate Security Team.

 Vulnerability: A software bug that would allow an attacker to perform an action in violation of an expressed security policy.
 A bug that enables escalated access or privilege is a vulnerability.
 Design flaws and failures to adhere to security best practices may qualify as vulnerabilities.
-Weaknesses exploited by viruses, malicious code, and social engineering are not considered vulnerabilities unless the Response Team says otherwise in the vulnerability scope.
+Weaknesses exploited by viruses, malicious code, and social engineering are not considered vulnerabilities unless the Security Team says otherwise in the program's policy.

 Changes to These Guidelines